DigitalizeBr/fastgen/README.md

 - Support for reusable plugins
 - Plugins for automated testing (unit and BDD)
 - Plugin for Kubernetes manifest generation
+- Simple Dev UI to inspect your workspace

 ---